AllenJoeG/Pack-It-App/ScopePlan.md

 [ ] Solo add in Pack
   Should ref custom items also
-[ ] Unpack not populating after save pack or refreshing on delete
+[ ] Unpack not populating after save pack or refreshing on delete [ ] Load pack and then saving should move notes, too.

 <!-- Put a bow on it -->
 [ 👍 ] database.sql file with newest table structures